 In this example, our input dataset is partitioned by “Day” using the column, purchase_date.
 Our goal is to build an output dataset made up of specific partitions using the Join recipe.

-Our partition dependency function type is “Equals” because we want Dataiku DSS to compute the target partition using the same partition identifier value, “Day”, as the input partition.
+Our partition dependency function type is “Equals” because we want Dataiku to compute the target partition using the same partition identifier value, “Day”, as the input partition.

 In addition, we want to build only specific partitions.
 Our target identifier is a string,